Montgomery outpitches Syndergaard as Royals top Mets 4-1

 TRAINER’S ROOM

-Royals: LHP Danny Duffy (left hamstring strain) threw a two-inning simulated game and looked good, according to manager Ned Yost.
+Royals: LHP Danny Duffy (left hamstring strain) threw a two-inning simulated game and looked good, according to Yost.
 The team will see how Duffy feels on Saturday, then decide whether to have him pitch another simulated game or send him out for a rehab assignment. … SS Adalberto Mondesi (left shoulder) took batting practice on the field for the first time since getting hurt July 16.

-Mets: Left fielder J.D.
-Davis exited with a calf problem after beating out an infield single late in the game. … RHP Robert Gsellman was unavailable due to triceps soreness he’s been dealing with for a couple of days. … OF Brandon Nimmo was scheduled to begin a rehab assignment with Class A St. Lucie.
-Nimmo, on the 60-day injured list, hasn’t played since May 20 because of a bulging disk in his neck.
+Mets: Davis exited with a calf problem after beating out an infield single in the eighth. … RHP Robert Gsellman was unavailable due to triceps soreness he’s been dealing with for a couple of days. … OF Brandon Nimmo began a rehab assignment with Class A St. Lucie and went 1 for 3 with a walk and a strikeout as the DH.
+Nimmo, on the 60-day injured list, hasn’t played in the majors since May 20 because of a bulging disk in his neck.

 ROSTER MOVES

-Royals: Designated OF Billy Hamilton for assignment and recalled outfielder Brett Phillips from Triple-A Omaha.
+Royals: Designated OF Billy Hamilton for assignment and recalled Phillips from Triple-A Omaha.
 The speedy Hamilton, who signed a one-year deal with the Royals in the offseason, hit .211 in 93 games and stole 18 bases.
-Phillips appeared in 36 games for Kansas City in 2018 after coming over in a trade with Milwaukee, but had spent all of this season at Omaha before making his season debut on Friday.
-In those 36 games, Phillips hit .188 with two home runs.
+Phillips appeared in 36 games for Kansas City in 2018 after coming over in a trade with Milwaukee, but had spent all of this season at Omaha before Friday.

 Mets: Selected the contract of RHP Paul Sewald from Triple-A Syracuse and optioned RHP Drew Gagnon to their top farm club.
 In addition, RHP Tim Peterson was designated for assignment.
 This is Sewald’s third stint in the big leagues this season.